Elizabeth Kekaʻaniau: Marriage

-Kekaʻaniau was present at the deathbed of King Kamehameha V with Queen Emma Pauahi and other members of the royal court.
-She later claimed that the dying monarch had offered her the throne before asking Pauahi to succeed him.
+Kekaʻaniau was present at the deathbed of King Kamehameha V in 1872 with Queen Emma, Pauahi and other members of the royal court.
+It is later claimed by her descendants that the dying monarch had offered her the throne before asking Pauahi to succeed him.
 Haley noted that if this was true she would have a been a strong candidate, being a descendant of an elder brother of the kingdom's founder.
+The personal writings of John Owen Dominis, husband of Liliʻuokalani, only described Kamehameha V offering the throne to Pauahi and that Kekaʻaniau was seated with Queen Emma and both were too far to hear the conversation.
 Neither woman accepted, and Kamehameha V died without naming an heir.
 Thus, the 1864 Constitution of the Kingdom of Hawaii called for the legislature to elect the next monarch.
 By both popular vote and the unanimous vote of the legislature, her cousin Lunalilo became the first elected king of Hawaii.
 Kekaʻaniau was given a place of honor at the prorogation of the Legislative Assembly of 1873 alongside Queen Emma, High Chiefess Fanny Kekelaokalani, and wives of the king's cabinet ministers.
-After the death of Lunalilo, the Pratts became supporters of Queen Emma during her unsuccessful candidacy during the royal election of 1874 against Kalākaua.
-Emma had promised to reward their loyalty with a government appointment by removing John Owen Dominis as Governor of Oahu and appointing Pratt in his place if she had won.
+After the death of Lunalilo in 1874, the Pratts became supporters of Queen Emma during her unsuccessful candidacy during the royal election of 1874 against Kalākaua.
+Emma had promised to reward their loyalty with a government appointment by removing Dominis as Governor of Oahu and appointing Pratt in his place if she had won.
 Despite popular support for the queen dowager, the assembly voted thirty-nine to six in favor of Kalākaua over Emma.
 The subsequent announcement triggered the Honolulu Courthouse riot as Emmaite supporters hunted down and attacked native legislators who supported Kalākaua.
 In order to quell the civil disruption, American and British troops were landed with the permission of the Hawaiian government, and the rioters were arrested.

 During the final years of the monarchy, the Pratts lived in San Francisco where her husband served as Hawaiian Consul General for the Pacific states of Oregon, Washington, California and Nevada, from 1892 until the time of the overthrow of the Kingdom of Hawaii.

 In March 1893, she was elected as an honorary president of Hui Aloha ʻĀina o Na Wahine (Hawaiian Women's Patriotic League) or Hui Aloha ʻĀina for Women.
 This patriotic group was founded shortly after its male counterpart the Hui Aloha ʻĀina for Men to oppose the overthrow and plans to annex the islands to the United States and to support the deposed queen Liliʻuokalani.
-She resigned this position on April 17, 1893 after a dispute arose between two factions of the group over the wordings to the memorial seeking the restoration of the monarchy to be presented to the United States Commissioner James Henderson Blount sent by President Grover Cleveland to investigate the overthrow.
+She resigned this position on April 17, 1893, after a dispute arose between two factions of the group over the wordings to the memorial seeking the restoration of the monarchy to be presented to the United States Commissioner James Henderson Blount sent by President Grover Cleveland to investigate the overthrow.